cameronwp/hurtlingthrough.space/src/pages/posts/20171230-marvin-deep-spacewalks/index.md

 ## The Advanced DSS, aka Marvin v1

 Early on, Matthew and I started brainstorming what the workflow for an IV operator in deep space should look like.
 What kind of information would they want?
 What kind of actions could we reasonably expect an IV operator to take?
-Remember, this IV operator would be in a loud, small, metal tube with a dozen voices in their ear, a half-dozen screens in front of them, monitoring the life support of the EV crew and their home vessel, keeping track of EVA progress, coordinating with scientists and flight controllers in Houston, making sure scientific objectives get hit, and ultimately responsible for crew safety and mission success.
+Remember, this IV operator would be in a loud, small, metal tube with a dozen voices in their ear, a half-dozen screens in front of them, monitoring the life support of the EV crew and their home vessel, keeping track of EVA progress, coordinating with scientists and flight controllers in Houston, making sure scientific objectives get hit, and they are ultimately responsible for crew safety and mission success.
 These are long days with 8 or 10 hours devoted to missions.
-The IV operator may be stressed from the mission in general.
+The IV operator may be stressed and exhausted.
 With a plate so full, what could we add that's both easy to do and high fidelity enough to be helpful?
 We landed on a single click.

 <><>image of Marvin UI<><>